pingcap/community/votes/0714-Icemap-as-docs-reviewer.md

 ## Proposal

 [@Icemap](https://github.com/Icemap) has actively contributed to TiDB documentation for several months.
 His contribution covers the documentation of [TiDB Developer Guide](https://docs.pingcap.com/tidb/stable/dev-guide-overview) in both Chinese and English.
 He has provided a lot of good suggestions in his review comments.
-I think @Icemap shows his qualification as a reviewer of the Docs Team.
+I think @Icemap shows his qualification as a reviewer of the TiDB Docs.
 The details of his contributions are listed as follows:

 - Authored pull requests
     - [docs](https://github.com/pingcap/docs/pulls?q=is%3Apr+is%3Amerged+author%3AIcemap): 56